-At Tufts I was employed as a college tutor, where I taught one on one in physics, biology, biochemistry, chemistry, and organic chemistry.
+I was employed as a college tutor at Tufts University, where I taught one on one in physics, biology, biochemistry, chemistry, and organic chemistry.
 I enjoy seeing my students gain not only in understanding the beautiful logic of the sciences, but also confidence in their classes.
 I was nominated for Head Tutor by the Department of Biology.

 I tailor lessons to my students' experience and learning style.
 For a test prep student, I teach not only the underlying material, but how to /think/ about the exam and different question types.
 We'll maximize your score this way.
 I believe in my students' potential.